 1906 - Ed Austin starts hauling freight in Lynden, Washington with a team of horses and an iron-wheeled wagon.
 He names the company Lynden Transfer.

-1940 - Henry Jansen is hired as a driver for Lynden Transfer.
+1940 - Ed Austin buys his first semi rig and hires Henry Jansen as a driver for Lynden Transfer.

 1947 - Henry Jansen and two partners purchase Lynden Transfer.